Socializers/socializer/README.md

 ```
 $ git clone https://github.com/Socializers/socializer.git
 ```
-Once downloaded, you can either use the dotnet CLI utilities or Visual Studio 2017 (or greater) to build the web application.
+Once downloaded, you can use any code editior to browse the files and build the web application.
 ```
 cd Socializers/socializer
 `npm i`